For many schools, arts education is teetering on a precipice.

 51. Raises ability and confidence using tools and equipment

-Arts Education is a wonderful way to teach kids that certain tools, be they paint brushes, drum sets, or dance shoes, are utilized in certain ways to generate a specific result.
-(Source)
+Arts education is a wonderful way to teach kids that certain tools, be they paint brushes, drum sets, or dance shoes, are utilized in certain ways to generate a specific result.33Physical development in arts and crafts: Hands on

 - 97% of elementary schools in America don’t offer dance;